Green-Digital-Guardians/.github/GreenPaper.md

 The time has come to act, and we become ***GREEN DIGITAL GUARDIAN OF THE GREEN ARKS OF THE PLANET***.
 Que chimba la ***"PACHA MAMA"***.

-## 4. Ineffectiveness of the States in the Protection and Care of the Green Arks of the Planet.
+## 4. Ineffectiveness of the States in the Protection and Care of the Green Arks of the Planet

 Today, the States and their rulers in the world already have all the legal tools *(organizations, agencies, regulations, resolutions, commissions, codes, laws, etc.)* to exercise true environmental protection of the natural resources of planet earth.